electricsss/Swiftmix-Revitalized/README.md

 - Receive From: `SwiftMix Pro Tools HUI Bank N Output`
 - Send To: `SwiftMix Pro Tools HUI Bank N Input`

 Use the matching bank number for each peripheral.
+This mode carries the original bidirectional HUI control data rather than translating the faders to generic MIDI CC messages.
+Pro Tools' normal HUI fader assignments, touch handling, motor feedback, automation behavior, and other controls supported by the original SwiftMix/Pro Tools design therefore apply while the bridge is active.
+Any Pro Tools-specific HUI limitations still apply.

 The Logic and Pro Tools bridges are bidirectional and pass raw HUI between the DAW and the selected native SwiftMix Ethernet banks.

 ## Nominal calibration and lock